PaulBratslavsky/using-register-function-example/blog.md

 ![Create Content Type](img/003-register-create-field-2.png)

-Now that is done, lets look at how to inject a custom middleware into a route.
+Now that that is done let's look at how to inject custom middleware into a route.

 ### 2. Injecting a Custom Middleware into a Route

-To inject a custom middleware into a route, you first need to define your middleware and then register it within the desired route.
+To inject a custom middleware into a route, you must first define your middleware and then register it within the desired route.

 Here's an example of how you can achieve this: